demichieldewilde/solar-flares/Progress_overview.md

-3) 2016-05-14 the older flare that Julius gave us, i think that I sent it to you a while ago but I don't see it in the list.
-It is on the cloud as a fits, maybe you just didn't upload it?

-    -> Ha: give positino
-    -> CaIR: Give position

 4) 2022-05-20 https://dubshen.astro.su.se/sst_archive/observations/372 (Mflare near disk center, useful for our spread!)
 It's open source, but belongs to Lucia so would need new authors.
 I don't mind but Carsten does not like her.